 There are also many opportunities in PI (Public Information), Fellowship Liaison, and Prison Visiting.

 We are seeking at present volunteers to join the FA Board, for a maximum of three years.
 Just contact the office for more details or send in a volunteer from.

-The Volunteer Form is available to download as a Word document Volunteer Form 2014here.
+The Volunteer Form is available to download here Volunteer Form 2019.